 Each student must pass a language translation exam before being admitted as a Ph.D. candidate.
-These may be administered by HSOC faculty on an individual basis.
+HSOC faculty may administer these exams on an individual basis.
 Students can also enroll for courses in the School of Modern Languages at Georgia Tech or at Georgia State in downtown Atlanta.
 (Every other spring, Georgia State offers exam preparation courses, which Georgia Tech students can take on a cross-listed basis.)
 These courses are not required in order to take the exam, but they do provide some training.
 Language courses do not count for credit.
 Examinees translate passages with the aid of a dictionary and a grammatical reference.
 A passing performance satisfies the language requirement.
 See the Graduate Coordinator during the first week of the term in which you wish to attempt the exam to obtain a registration form.